Ruckusist/DeskApp/README.md

 ## ChangeLog
+3.11.23-Ruckusist v0.0.10: I have a stable enough onefile, im going to start
+    a twofile.
+Onefile should accept no more feature upgrade, and just get the final bug fixes in before it migrates to a mutlifile for the 1.0 release. much left to do.

 3.5.23-Lannocc v0.0.9: Fixed a sizing anomaly.

 11.11.22-Ruckusist v.0.0.8: Added in the Server.
-The server has a long todo list
-    please check this out if you want to help.
+The server has a long todo list please check this out if you want to help.

 11.11.22-Ruckusist v.0.0.7: Added in mouse support.
 Refactored some parts in
     previous 4-6 updates.
 No changes to the working API